-The Arctic is a hostile environment, yet many species on the following Arctic animals list are able to thrive either on the tundra or in the icy waters that surround the North Pole.
+The Arctic is a hostile environment, yet the species on the following Arctic animals list are able to thrive either on the tundra or in the icy waters that surround the North Pole.

-Many species have evolved special adaptations to deal with the cold, barren habitat.
-These adaptions include: thicker fur, fur that changes color according to the seasons, layers of fat to provide insulation, and migrating or hibernating to escape the coldest months.
+Many Arctic animals have evolved special adaptations and behaviours to deal with the extreme cold and hostile environment.
+These include: thick, multi-layered coats; fur that changes color with the seasons; layers of fat for insulation; seasonal migration; and hibernation during the winter.

 - View / download a FREE Arctic animals worksheet for this page here: Free Printable Worksheets.

-- Find out more about the Arctic here: Arctic Facts.
+- Discover more about the incredible Arctic region here: Arctic Facts.

 Arctic Animals List